-The Compensation Committee is currently composed of three directors: Messrs.
-Park, Schwartz, and Wilson.
-During the 2012 fiscal year and until February 14, 2013, the Compensation Committee was composed of five directors: Messrs.
-Park, Schwartz, Wilson, Gomo and Dempsey.
+Since February 13, 2014, the Compensation Committee has been composed of three directors: Messrs.
+Mora, Schwartz, and Weber.
+In 2013, until February 14, the Compensation Committee was composed of five directors: Messrs.
+Park, Schwartz, , Gomo, Dempsey and Stoddard M. Wilson.
+From February 14, 2013 to June 7, 2013, the Compensation Committee was composed of three directors: Messrs.
+Park, Schwartz and Wilson.
+From June 7, 2013 to February 13, 2014, the Compensation Committee was composed of three directors: Messrs.
+Schwartz, Weber and Wilson.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Compensation Committee met 3 times during the fiscal year.
+The Compensation Committee met 4 times during the fiscal year.
 The Compensation Committee has adopted a written charter that is available to stockholders on the Company's website at http://investor.enphase.com/governance.cfm.